scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/Homology/080-rigidFit.rst.txt

 Completing rigid fit with *CHIMERAX rigid fit*
 ----------------------------------------------

-| ``NOTE before starting!!!:`` As we already advised previously, we are going to use a *ChimeraX*-derived
+ .. important:: before starting!!!
+As we already advised previously, we are going to use a *ChimeraX*-derived
     protocol (**chimerax-rigid fit**, Appendix :ref:`CHIMERA Rigid fit <app:chimeraRigidFit>`).
 Remark that this use of *ChimeraX* is completely different from the use of *ChimeraX* as a visualization tool.
 By using the *ChimeraX* graphics window, opening it from the *Scipion* button *Analyze Results*, we can observe protocol results but we CANNOT save anything in *Scipion*.
 However, using *ChimeraX* as a tool, as it is the case in *Scipion* *ChimeraX*-derived protocols, we can perform different tasks, taking advantage of the available *ChimeraX* tools and, finally, we CAN save the obtained results and the working session in *Scipion*.

 | To complete the rigid fitting of the *model* generated in the previous step,
   open the protocol **chimerax-rigid fit**, include again the map of the asymmetrical unit